Speakers

 张岩.jpg

-Capital Normal University, China
+Prof. Yan Zhang, Capital Normal University, China

 Experience: Yan Zhang is a professor in the Department of Physics, Capital Normal University.
 He is the director of the Beijing Key Laboratory of Metamaterials and Devices, and a fellow of the Optical Society of America.
 Professor Yan Zhang’s team is mainly engaged in research in terahertz optoelectronics, micro-nano optics, optical information processing, etc., and has published more than 400 SCI papers in internationally renowned journals such as Nature Photonics, Nature Communications, Advance Optical Materials, Opto-Electronic Advances, etc. He has been cited more than 10,300 times by SCI and has given more than 60 invited reports at international conferences.